 I found that my 4x great-grandfather Nathaniel Pearsall–whose daughter Sarah and her husband Samuel Searing are my 3x great-grandparents–is indeed listed for “patriotic service” in the Daughters of the American Revolution database.
 As an anti-war activist, I wish there had never been a revolutionary war–we could all have been Canadians!
 I would have been pleased to learn that my ancestors were all Quaker pacifists.
 Still, I must admit that I felt a twinge of pride to be able to trace my ancestry back to our country’s beginnings.

 Continuing to follow up links to Searing ancestors, I stumbled upon the wills John and Elizabeth Searing.
-John was a first cousin to my 5x great-grandfather, Jonathan Searing.
+John was a brother of my 5x great-grandfather, Jonathan Searing.

 In the name of God, Amen, April 22, 1746.
 I, John Searing, of Hempstead, in Queens County, being very sick.
 My executors are to pay all my debts.
 I order all my negroes to be sold, except the oldest negro boy; Also my wheat, except enough for family use.
 I leave to my wife Elizabeth, one bed and furniture and a side saddle, and the use of 1/2 my farm, until my children are brought up…

 In the name of God, Amen, November 27, 1760.
 I,Elizabeth Searing, of Hempstead, of Queens County, being sick.
 I leave to my son, John Searing, my negro man and a bed and three blankets, etc. To my daughter, Mary Searing, a negro girl, and she is to have clothing and linen of mine so much as my other two daughters have had. … I leave my granddaughter, Mary Searing, daughter of my son Jacob, a negro girl, and to my daughter Anne long cloak, and the rest of my apparell to my daughters.